MattX/eurydice/spec.md

 It is an error if an `output` statement occurs inside a function.
 No such restriction exists for the `print` statement.

 In both cases, the expression is evaluated.
 If present, the name string is then interpolated: any pair of square brackets containing a _variable name_ will be replaced by the named variable's value.
 Square brackets containing any other data will not be replaced.
 To be replaced, a variable name must correspond to an actually defined variable; otherwise, the bracketed string is left as-is.

-It is an error for an undefined variable name to occur within square brackets.

 > [!IMPORTANT]
 > Eurydice is a little more explicit than AnyDice in replaced variables for lists and pools, using strings like `{1, 3, 4}` instead of `{?}`.